alis0712/theTemplesSun/README.md

 This game would not have been built without the help of the following Udemy course:

-[Unreal Engine C++ The Ultimate Game Developer Course] https://www.udemy.com/course/unreal-engine-the-ultimate-game-developer-course/learn/lecture/14210384#overview
+[Unreal Engine C++ The Ultimate Game Developer Course]: https://www.udemy.com/course/unreal-engine-the-ultimate-game-developer-course/learn/lecture/14210384#overview